realrhys/myusername.github.io/privacy-policy.en.md

   * matching your Information with job vacancies to assist us in finding a position that is most suitable for you if you have contacted us about recruitment;
   * monitoring and analyzing trends, usage and activities in connection with our Website;
   * detecting, investigating and preventing fraudulent transactions or unauthorized or illegal activities;
-  * protecting the rights and property of the Volentix Parties (as defined below) and others;
+  * protecting the rights and property of the Pythagoras Systems Parties (as defined below) and others;
   * linking, connecting or combining Information we collect from or about you with other Information; and
   * carrying out any other purpose or reason for which the Information was collected.